unic8s/hd2_macropad/README.md

 ### PS5

+Bluetooth
 1. Connect HD2 Macropad to a power source (either USB-C or battery)
 2. Connect [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) into the PS5 USB port

+USB (untested yet - feel free to report if it works... at least it should work)
+1. Connect a USB-C cable from the device to your PS5

 ## 3D printing